 The most frequent criticism of using marine reserves on the high seas is that species there are too mobile to gain sufficient protection.
 Animals like tunas, for example, are the ultimate planetary wanderers.
 Bluefin and albacore cross oceans and in the Pacific undertake an eighteen thousand kilometre round trip every year.
 Albatrosses wander the oceans for half the year covering tens of thousands of kilometres.
-Single for half the year covering tens of thousands of kilometres.
 Single provisioning trips for their young may span several thousand kilometres.
 Not all species are this mobile, but many range over hundreds to more than a thousand kilometres.
 How then can anything other than impractically large marine reserves offer sufficient protection?

-$^{^2\}mbox{The}$ moratorium applies to all drift nets greater than 2.5 miles long.
+The moratorium applies to all drift nets greater than 2.5 miles long.